 - 1 cup packed Medjool dates, pitted

-Add date mixture to oat mixture and mix, using your hands or a spoon, until combined.
+- Add date mixture to oat mixture and mix, using your hands, until combined.
 Scoop mixture into the prepared pan and firmly press into an even layer.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.